-Kaiser Permanente reaches a tentative deal with health care worker unions after a recent strike
+Kaiser Permanente reaches a tentative deal with workers after a recent strike

 Bargaining sessions had been scheduled for this week, the unions said.

-The strike for three days in California — where most of Kaiser’s facilities are located — as well as in Colorado, Oregon and Washington was a last resort after Kaiser executives ignored the short-staffing crisis worsened by the coronavirus pandemic, union officials said.
+The strike for three days in California — where most of Kaiser’s facilities are located — as well as in Colorado, Oregon and southwest Washington was a last resort after Kaiser executives ignored the short-staffing crisis worsened by the coronavirus pandemic, union officials said.
+The coalition had given the company notice that another strike from Nov.
+1 to Nov.
+8 was possible and the Oct.
+31 expiration of a contract covering the Seattle area would enable another 3,000 workers to join picket lines.

 Their goal was to bring the problems to the public’s consciousness for support, according to the Coalition of Kaiser Permanente Unions.
 Some 180 workers from facilities in Virginia and Washington, D.C., also picketed but only on Wednesday.

+The strikers include licensed vocational nurses, home health aides and ultrasound sonographers, as well as technicians in the radiology, X-ray, surgical, pharmacy and emergency departments.

 “No health care worker wants to go on strike,” Caroline Lucas, the coalition’s executive director, said Thursday.
 “I hope that the last few days have helped escalate this issue.”